 As cats grow older, they undergo numerous changes.
-The physical differences are what you’ll notice first.
-You’ll see a little gray in your cat’s muzzle, and it will spend more time asleep.
-In some cases, your cat may also become increasingly cantankerous.
+So, you’ll see a little gray in your cat’s muzzle, and it will spend more time asleep.
+However, in some cases, your cat may become increasingly bad-tempered and cantankerous.

-If your older cat is crabby, grouchy and bad-tempered, it may be in pain.
-Your cat could be arthritic, which will be a constant struggle.
-Your cat may also be overtired, as senior cats sleep more and resent having their rest interrupted.
-Elderly cats also lack the ability to groom thoroughly, which can leave a fastidious feline feeling irritable.
+If an older cat is grumpy, it could be in pain.
+Your cat could be arthritic, which will make day-to-day tasks more difficult.
+Your cat may also be overtired, as senior cats sleep more and dislike having their naps interrupted.
+Elderly cats may struggle to groom as thoroughly, which can leave a fastidious feline feeling moody and irritable.

 Do Cats Get Moody as They Age?

-Every cat is an individual.
-Do not assume that all cats grow stroppy as they age.
-Some cats remain as gentle as kittens in their dotage.
-Others will become increasingly less tolerant to handling and other pets.
-Your cat will need to be assessed as a unique case.
+Every cat is an individual, so we shouldn’t assume that all cats become moody as they age.
+Some cats remain as gentle as kittens in their dotage, while others will become less tolerant of handling, change, and company.

 Older cats are more tired, too.
 Senior cats sleep as much as twenty hours a day.
 Just like humans, a tired cat does resent being bothered.
 Adjust your expectations of interaction with a senior cat.
 It may not wish to play or cuddle as much as it used to.